 as a developer, much of my work is open source. i spend a good deal of time working on the audio programming language supercollider. i mainly work in c++ but i know a few other languages too.

-my acoustic and electroacoustic music has been performed by members of ensemble we spoke, third coast percussion, jack quartet, wet ink ensemble, the city of tomorrow woodwind quintet, and the ut-austin new music ensemble. my compositions were recently heard at the darmstadt international summer course for new music (germany), valencia international performance academy (spain), and the northwestern university new music conference (evanston, il). in 2015, i received both a morton gould young composers award and the leo kaplan award from the ascap foundation.
+my acoustic and electroacoustic music has been performed by members of ensemble we spoke, third coast percussion, jack quartet, wet ink ensemble, the city of tomorrow woodwind quintet, and the ut-austin new music ensemble. my compositions were heard at the darmstadt international summer course for new music (germany), valencia international performance academy (spain), and the northwestern university new music conference (evanston, il). in 2015, i received both a morton gould young composers award and the leo kaplan award from the ascap foundation.

 as a performer, i was a pianist for the ut-austin new music ensemble for two years. i have performed in a number of my own electroacoustic works, and as a live electronics improviser with black is the color and on the uncertainty music series. my improvising media include digital and analog sound (primarily noise- and glitch-based), lights, and computer-controlled household appliances.